Estimated reading time: 15 minutes

 What is an estate?

-Essentially an estate is a combination of assets, liabilities, rights, titles, or any real estate that a deceased person may own.
+An estate is a combination of assets, liabilities, rights, titles, or any real estate a deceased person may own.

-In essence, it’s their finances a look at what they owe, who they owe, what they own, and what they have rights to.
+Essentially, their finances look at what they owe, who they owe, what they own, and what they have rights to.

 You don’t have to hire a lawyer to close the affairs of a loved one if there is an executor named unless that executor backs away.